aamirxshaikh/interview-prep/core-java/docs/java-collections-framework.md

 - `hasNext()`: Returns `true` if the iterator has more elements.
 - `next()`: Returns the next element in the iteration.
 - `remove()`: Removes the last element returned by the iterator.

+#### What You Can and Cannot Do with Iterator

+Allowed Operations

+1. **Iterate Over Collection Elements**:
+    - `Iterator` allows controlled traversal over elements of a collection in forward direction only.
+2. **Conditionally Remove Elements**:
+    - Use `iterator.remove()` to remove an element safely during iteration.
+This is particularly useful for filtering out elements based on a condition.

+Restricted Operations

+1. **Adding Elements During Iteration**:
+    - You cannot add elements to the collection directly during iteration.
+Doing so will cause a `ConcurrentModificationException`.
+2. **Direct Collection Modifications**:
+    - Modifying the collection outside the `Iterator` methods (like using `collection.remove()`) while iterating results in `ConcurrentModificationException`.
+3. **Backward Traversal**:
+    - `Iterator` does not support backward traversal.
+For bidirectional traversal in lists, `ListIterator` should be used.

 ### ListIterator Interface